duncan-iaria/micro-wallet/README.md

 ## Final Product

-Push up your repo/branch to Github and follow instructions provided by your recruiter.
+Push up your repo/branch to Github and give **read** access to the users provided by your recruiter.

 In this README (below), please include: